 Implantation of a pacemaker or defibrillator

 Restrictive cardiomyopathy, the least common type of cardiomyopathy in the U.S., occurs when the myocardium of the ventricles becomes excessively stiff.
-When this happens, the ventricles are not able to relax to fill with blood between heart beats is impaired.
+When this happens, the ventricles are not able to relax to fill with blood between heartbeats.
 This condition occurs rarely in children.

 Restrictive cardiomyopathy usually results from an underlying condition that affects the rest of the body.
 However, in some cases the cause is unknown (idiopathic).
-Restrictive cardiomyopathy does not appear to be inherited, but some of the diseases that lead to the condition may be genetically transmitted.
+Restrictive cardiomyopathy does not appear to be inherited, but some of the diseases that lead to the condition may be genetic.

 Conditions that may be associated with the development of restrictive cardiomyopathy include: